All Products

 Validity Period

-On the Backup Plans tab of the Application Backup page, you can click View Backup Records in the Actions column of a backup plan to view backup records.
-If the Status column displays Completed, backups are created.
+On the Backup Plans tab of the Application Backup page, click View Backup Records in the Actions column for the target backup plan to view the status of automatically created backup records.
+A Status of Completed indicates a successful backup.

 The system automatically checks whether the backup service component is installed.
-If not, follow the instructions on the page to install the backup service component.
-If you use a registered cluster or ACK dedicated cluster, you also need to configure permissions.
+If not, follow the on-screen instructions to install it.
+If you are using an ACK Dedicated Cluster or a Registered Cluster, you must also configure the required permissions.
 For more information, see Install migrate-controller and grant permissions.

 2. On the Application Backup page, click Instant Backup.
-In the Instant Backup panel, configure parameters and click OK.
+In the Instant Backup panel, set the parameters for the application backup and click OK.

 3. Parameter